flutter/website/_includes/setup/android-setup.md

 1. Download and install [Android Studio](https://developer.android.com/studio/index.html).

 1. Start Android Studio, and go through the 'Android Studio Setup Wizard'.
-This will install the latest Android SDK and Android SDK Platform-Tools packages, which are required by Flutter.
+This will install the latest Android SDK, Android SDK Platform-Tools, and Android SDK Build-Tools, which are required by Flutter when developing for Android.

 ### Set up your Android device

-To prepare to run and test your Flutter app on Android, you'll need an Android device running Android 4.1 (API level 16) or higher.
+To prepare to run and test your Flutter app on an Android device, you'll need an Android device running Android 4.1 (API level 16) or higher.

 1. Enable developer mode on your device by visiting **`Settings>About phone`** and tapping the **Build number** line seven times.